-Bodyguard services, also referred to as personal protection services, are available on a one-time or recurring basis, depending on your needs.
-Bodyguard services are available for personal physical protection, for situations where corporate or commercial security is required, and for events and other gatherings that require professional protection.
+Bodyguard services, also referred to as personal protection services, are available for personal security and physical protection, for executive protection for situations where corporate or commercial security is required, and for events and other gatherings that require professional protection.
+You can hire a bodyguard on a one-time or recurring basis, depending on your needs.
 Bodyguard services can be for one person or a group of people.
 A security company can provide everything from a protective presence during an event to transportation, location security, and operational logistics as necessary.

 Here are some examples of hourly rates for commercial and private clients from Credible Security Solutions: